caelcs/content-ui/README.md

 # Content UI
 ## Responsive, bootstrap powered Homepage!

-Content ui is an AngularJS implementation of the RDash admin dashboard in order to provide a way to publish or get your content.
+Content ui is an AngularJS dashboard in order to provide a way to publish or get your content.

 ## Usage